caritoz/mini-crm/Readme.md

 ```
 ### PHPUnit tests in Laravel
 ````
-## you can migrate to sqlite for testing
+## you can migrate the database to sqlite db for testing
 $ touch database.sqlite
 $ php artisan migrate --seed --env=testing

 ## Run tests
-$ php artisan test
+$ ./vendor/bin/phpunit --testdox

 ````